 Transformers related trademarks filed with the USPTO

-USPTO registation for MARK ONLY Hasbro Inc submitted a trademark application for MARK ONLY with the USPTO on the Wednesday, 30th November -0001.
-The mark was submitted within the category and currently has as status of .
+USPTO registation for COBRA Hasbro Inc submitted a trademark application for COBRA with the USPTO on the Thursday, 20th March 2003.
+The mark was submitted within the category toy action figures and accessories for use therewith and currently has as status of Registration cancelled because registrant did not file an acceptable declaration under Section 8.
+To view all documents in this file, click on the Trademark Document Retrieval link at the top of this page..

 Latest Discussions